UoB-COMSM0166/2025-group-23/README.md

 One of the hardest bugs we fixed was the AI getting stuck vertically.
 It turned out that nodes were being linked without accounting for unreachable vertical chains.
 We added a "vertical chain constraint" that limited consecutive vertical transitions to five, which stabilised movement logic dramatically.

 #### Key enhancement incuded:
-- Prioritised shortest oaths with the fewest jumps.
+- Prioritised shortest paths with the fewest jumps.
 - Bullet detection with dodging behaviour and cooldown.
 - Fallback strategies if pathfinding failed or AI was blocked.

-The result is a challengingm reactive AI that feels organic to play against - especially when combined with its dicision to engage players only when it has a clear line of sight or access to power-ups.
+The result is a challenging reactive AI that feels organic to play against - especially when combined with its decision to engage players only when it has a clear line of sight or access to power-ups.

 **3. Game Graphic Design**

-Perhaps the most time-consuming and visually demanding part of the development was creatinbg the 3D character models and integrating them into fully interactive Character Selection Page.
-The goal was to have a seamless and polished selection experience where players could preview rotating 3D versions of character like *Lion, Parrot, Dog, Crab,* and *Chicken* - each built entirely using p5.js's WEBGL system.
+Perhaps the most time-consuming and visually demanding part of the development for the frontend team was creating the 3D character models and integrating them into fully interactive Character Selection Page.
+The goal was to have a seamless and polished selection experience where players could preview rotating 3D versions of character like *Lion, Parrot, Dog, Crab, Penguin* and *Chicken* - each built entirely using p5.js's WEBGL system.

 One of the most persistent challenges was ensuring that each character was accurately constructed and visually distinct while still maintaining a consistent design language.
 Each model required dozens of individual 3D primitives (box, speheres, etc) layers and transformed in 3D space.
 We had to iterate through several poses, proportions, and rotations to make sure characters looked engaging from all angles.

-An additional layer of complexity came from having to convert standalone sketches (each character was developed separely for testing) inti a unified, working UI component within the *CharacterPage*.
+An additional layer of complexity came from having to convert standalone sketches (each character was developed separately for testing) into a unified, working UI component within the *CharacterPage*.
 Managing canvas rendering, viewports, and interactively in a multi-character, multi-player selection interface pushed the limits of p5.js's DOM integration.

 .<div align="center">
   **Figure #** <br>